When people’s lives depend on correct data

 Belgian Poison Center relies on SAS

 The mission of the Belgian Poison Center (Belgisch Antigifcentrum / Centre Antipoison Belge) is literally to save people’s lives.
 In order to do that, it needs data which is complete, accurate and utterly trustworthy.
 Since the data is often used — among its many other applications — to support individuals by phone, it must be clear, concise and responsible.
 When someone may be suffering from acute poisoning at that very moment, the quality of this data can literally save lives.
-Poison Center has switched to SAS to fulfill their data needs.
+Poison Center has switched to SAS to fulfill their needs concerning statistics and reporting outcomes.

-Poison Center is available 24/7 by telephone to provide first-line information onacute poisoning.
-This government supervised organization processes more than 56,000 calls per year from the public.
+Poison Center is available 24/7 by telephone to provide first-line information on acute poisoning.
+This government supervised organization processes more than 56,000 calls per year from the public and professional environment (e.g. general practitioner, veterinarian, ...) and meticulously records every aspect of an intervention, from the type of poison over the age and sex of the victim involved, as well as the symptoms identified, to the products.
 The center also maintains a considerable stock of antidotes which can be used in the event of an emergency.
-In addition, the center delivers statistical information to the Ministry of Health, the press, etc. and collects data about household products, biocides, pharmaceuticals, etc. that are sold within the country.
-The center is also responsible for reports on CO (carbonmonoxide) intoxication, among other things.
+In addition, the center uses the logs from their calls to delivers statistical information to the Ministry of Health, the press, etc. and collects data about household products, biocides, pharmaceuticals, etc. that are sold within the country.

 SAS enables us to track developments and trends faster and more accurately.
 This has been the basis for launching new, more appropriate prevention campaigns to protect the public.